henspace/text2lesson-docs/docs/index.md

 <img alt="ABC characters followed by arrow leading to question marks that fade away" src="images/banner.png" style="display:block">
 _RapidQandA_ is an application that has been designed to take plain text files and convert them into quizzes and lessons.
-We tend to refer to the resulting files as lessons rather than quizzes and they can be accompanied by lots of additional information to help students understand a topic.
+We tend to refer to the resulting files as lessons rather than quizzes as they can be accompanied by lots of additional information to help students understand a topic.

 It's fast, it's simple, it's free, and you don't need to enter any personal information or create any accounts.